-The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mrs C Fenna.
-We have a deputy designated safeguarding lead (s), Mrs T Finlay, Mrs E Brice to ensure there is appropriate cover for this role at all times.
-The responsibilities of all Designated Safeguarding Lead are described in Appendix A.
+- Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2023), Working Together to Safeguard Children (2018), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures. - The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is the Headteacher, Mrs Fenna.
+We have a deputy designated safeguarding lead, Mrs Shire, to ensure there is always appropriate cover for this role.
+The responsibilities of all Designated Safeguarding Lead are described in detail Appendix A.